top of page

 The Breakers Mansion

-The Newport mansions bring to life a fascinating period in American history.
-One of the most interesting and fun Newport, RI things to do, is to visit these lavish attractions to learn about the luxury and excess of the Gilded-Age.
+The Gilded Age mansions of Newport RI bring to life a fascinating period in American history.
+One of the most interesting and fun things to do in Newport RI is to visit these lavish heritage sites to learn about the luxury and excess of the Gilded-Age.

 The Gilded-Age (1870-1910) was an era when American industrialists accumulated immense wealth.
 At the turn of the century, a new class of capitalists (sometimes called ‘robber barons’) came into power.
-To impress their old-money contacts and the European aristocracy, the newly-rich businessmen competed against each other for the most extravagant lifestyles.
+To impress their old-money contacts and the European aristocracy, the nouveau riche competed against each other for the most extravagant lifestyles.

 Cherub Astride Sphinx Statue | The Elms, Newport RI